function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'G-S9N6DX06CF');

 The blood flowing rapidly through the veins and capillaries is enough to allow heat to dissipate.

-Heat loss and blood cooling are significantly enhanced by the flapping which causes cooling currents of air to pass over the veins.
+Heat loss and blood cooling are significantly enhanced by the flapping, which causes cooling currents of air to pass over the veins.

 The cooled blood helps keep the body core cool.